alexandergall/ALX/README.md

 any pseudowire.

 IPv6 fragmentation/reassembly is not supported.
-The path-MTU between the endpoints of any pseudowire must be large enough to accomodate the original Ethernet frame (maximum 1514 bytes if no VLAN tags are used) plus the encapsulation overhead, which amounts to 66 bytes at the maximum (for the L2TPv3 and GRE encapsulations), including the 14-byte
+The path-MTU between the endpoints of any pseudowire must be large enough to accommodate the original Ethernet frame (maximum 1514 bytes if no VLAN tags are used) plus the encapsulation overhead, which amounts to 66 bytes at the maximum (for the L2TPv3 and GRE encapsulations), including the 14-byte